Sunday trading: Get over £800 off a pair of Zipp 302 carbon clincher wheels and much more - Cycling Weekly

 You can’t have your best summer bike without a great pair of tyres, and the Vittoria Corsa G+ tyres are probably some of the best tyres on the market.
 We’ve independently tested them and found them to be the second fasted rubber available.
 But they don’t just have speed, they also have tonnes of grip and are tough, too.

-Buy now: Vittoria Corsa G+ clincher graphere road tyres at ProBikeKit for £37.99
+Buy now: Vittoria Corsa G+ clincher graphene road tyres at ProBikeKit for £37.99

 Look Keo 2 Max carbon pedals were £100, now £67.50